 This is an informational site about video and how it works.
-We're starting by talking about Playback, and next we'll be adding content about Delivery, Processing and Capture.
+We started by talking about Playback, next we added content about Delivery.
+Stay tuned for more about Processing and Capture.

 It might seem obvious, but there's a lot wrapped up in the word "playback"!
 The video player's UI is the first thing that most people associate with playback since it's what they see and interact with the most whenever they watch video on a site or platform.
 The icons and colors used in a player’s controls might be the most visible to the end-user, but that's just the tip of the playback iceberg.